Kaushikdsai/healthcare-services/README.md

   "predeploy": "npm run build",
   "deploy": "gh-pages -d build"
 }
-Deploy the project:

-bash
-Copy code
-npm run deploy
-The app will be live at https://kaushikdsai.github.io/healthcare-services.

 Usage
 View Services: The list of healthcare services is displayed on the main page.